Skip to main content

 AspectAlpha-DefensinLiraglutide

-AdministrationVarious routes studied including topical, local injection, and systemic administration depending on application.Subcutaneous injection once daily at any time, independent of meals.
+AdministrationVarious routes studied including topical, local injection, and systemic administration depending on application.Subcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.

 Best For